-Here’s where the entire localization team needs to ensure that they understand the application, its objective and the related field.
-Do a thorough research of the word equivalents that you have used in the app.
-For instance, the English word ‘kill’ can also mean stop the app but in Chinese, ‘kill’ only has one meaning – to kill a person/animal.
+Here’s where the entire localisation team needs to ensure that they understand the application, its objective and the related field.
+Do thorough research of the word equivalents that you have used in the app.
+For instance, the English word ‘kill’ can also mean stop the app, but in Chinese, ‘kill’ only has one meaning – to kill a person/animal.
 So understanding the context of especially the words used in terminology or instructions is crucial.

 5. Mobile app terminology

 This is an extension of understanding the context.
 Once the context is set right, it becomes easier to choose the terminology most creatively.
-This also gives you a chance to explore local flavors of the language.
+This also gives you a chance to explore the local flavours of the language.

-Translate By Humans is a localization agency that has given wings to some of the most successful mobile apps in stores.
-We have localized these apps after a thorough understanding of the demographic and native culture.
-If you think your mobile app needs a winning app localization strategy, do contact our sales team.
+Translate By Humans is a localisation agency that has given wings to some of the most successful mobile apps in stores.
+We have localised these apps after a thorough understanding of the demographic and native culture.
+If you think your mobile app needs a winning app localisation strategy, do contact our sales team.